 To do this they have regular contact with the general public through either council meetings, telephone calls or surgeries.
 Surgeries provide an opportunity for any ward resident to go and talk their councillor face to face and many councillors hold these on a regular basis.
 You can find out how to contact your councillor by visiting their individual pages.

 Your councillor will discuss any concerns or problems relating to council services and listen to your views on issues that you feel are important.

 Councillors are not paid a salary for their work, but they do receive allowances - these are reviewed each year by an Independent Remuneration Panel.

-Brian Roberts - Deputy Leader of the Main Opposition Party of the Council
+Paul Cox - Deputy Leader of the Council